Aryan10/Aryan10/README.md

 </div>

-🚀 I'm a passionate programmer and an enthusiast of all things Computer Science, constantly exploring new technologies and working on projects that challenge me to grow.

-🔭 Currently working on AI projects like reinforcement learning and deep learning models, and experimenting with Spring.

-🌱 Currently learning reinforcement learning, ML algorithms, and expanding my knowledge of backend development.

-👯 Open to collaborations on innovative projects in machine learning, web development, or algorithms!

-💬 Happy to chat about anything related to programming.
+I am a passionate programmer and lifelong learner deeply fascinated by all aspects of computer science, from algorithms and data structures to machine learning and system design.
+I continuously explore emerging technologies and theoretical concepts to deepen my understanding and apply them in practical ways.
+My current focus includes developing reinforcement learning and deep learning models, building intelligent AI systems, and crafting scalable backend solutions with Spring Boot!

 ---
 <div align="center">